zhehaowang/zhehao.me/book-notes/ecpp/it41-48-templates-and-generic-programming.md

 * Bloat due to non-type template parameters can often be eliminated by replacing template parameters with function parameters or class data members
 * Bloat due to type parameters can be reduced by sharing implementations for instantiation types with identical binary representations

-### Use member function templates to accept all compatible types
+### Item 45.
+Use member function templates to accept all compatible types

 Iterators into STL containers are almost always smart pointers.